sparkflows/sparkflows-docs/docs/user-guide/connectors/databricks.rst

 Databricks
 ==========

-Fire Insights has a processor that allows you to connect with Databricks table and DBFS file system.
+Sparkflows has a processor that allows you to connect with Databricks table and DBFS file system.

 Read Databricks Table in Workflow
 ---------------------------------